RS-ND/Capstone-Project/README.md

 ## Analysis
 * The use of simulated data alleviated issues that is presented by real data.
+* Below are the statistics for four models tested.
 <table>
    <tr> <td colspan<td colspan="9">Training/Validation Statistics</td>  </tr>
    <tr> <td>Model</td> <td colspan="2">1A</td> <td colspan="2">1B</td> <td colspan="2">2A</td> <td colspan="2">2B</td> </tr>